KomaravoluLalitha/Pastebin-lite/README.md

 Click **Send**

-You will receive a paste URL like:
+You will receive a URL like:

 ```
 http://localhost:3000/p/abc123